 - To search and/or purchase land records online, please visit the Kofile search site here.

-- Land researching for abstractors, title & mortgage companies, etc. will be available by appointment starting May 18th.
-Please call to make an appointment.
+- Land research for abstractors, title & mortgage companies, or genealogy will be available by appointment.
+Please call 269.781.0718 to make an appointment.

-CPL’s-Concealed Pistol Licenses RENEWALS can be processed online, please follow the link on our website to the Michigan State Police website.
-You may also send in your RENEWAL application to the address listed on the MSP website.
-If you have moved in the last 5 years and didn’t receive your letter with the pin# please call our office and we will discuss options.
+CPL’s-Concealed Pistol Licenses RENEWALS can be processed online with your pin#, at www.michigan.gov/msp.
+You may also send in your RENEWAL application and payment to the address listed on the MSP website.
+If you have moved in the last 5 years and didn’t receive your letter with the pin# you will not be able to renew online.
+You may either send in your renewal application as mentioned above or come into our office and renew.
+All NEW CPL applications must be processed in our office.
+Please arrive at least 30 minutes before we close.

 The Circuit Court Clerk’s Office is fully staffed at this time.
 Court filings are accepted via email at email@example.com, by fax at (269) 969-6922, or by mailing to the Circuit Court Clerk’s Office, 161 E Michigan Ave, Battle Creek, MI 49014.